dwhiffing/fury/content/aar/pf/pf3/pf3_aj/body.md

 inbound, one third headed for the Kiev, and two thirds for the Kirov.
 How long before the Russians spot them?

-Longer than I expected\!
+Longer than I expected!
 The missiles are almost on top of them before they react, and by then it's too late.
 The Slava is in the path of the missiles headed for the Kirov, and vanishes immediately under multiple impacts.
 The bulk of the missiles fly on, and despite her best efforts